vachau/youtube-restreamer/README.md

 - `ffmpeg_log_dir`: Enable logging for ffmpeg subprocesses
 - `restream_start_delay`: How long in seconds to let the source stream downloader buffer before uploading a restream

+### Arguments

+There are also several command-line only options:

+- `-c CONFIG`, `--config CONFIG`: Specify a different JSON config file than the default `config.json`
+- `--reset-oauth`: Ignore any saved OAuth tokens.
+Used to switch YouTube accounts
+- `--log-level`: Set the log level used by Python's [logging module](https://docs.python.org/3/howto/logging.html).
+Default is INFO; WARNING is useful for hiding all normal status messages
+- `--quiet`: Don't print any output (overrides log level)
+- `--end-broadcasts`: Attempt to force end all YouTube live broadcasts

+## Module

-It can also be used as a module.
+The application can also be imported as a Python module.
 Options are provided as a dictionary instead (the keys are the same as above):
 ```py
 from youtube_restreamer import Restreamer